shresthabidhan/shresthabidhan/README.md

 - 👋 Hi, I’m @BGithS
-- 👀 I’m interested in ...net
+- 👀 I’m interested in ... stuffs : full stack development, cybersecurity, graphics........
-- 🌱 I’m currently learning ... the thing called development
+- 🌱 I’m currently learning ... the thing called web development
-- 💞️ I’m looking to collaborate on ... things
+- 💞️ I’m looking to collaborate on ... development of full fledged websites
-- 📫 How to reach me ... sthabdn@hotmail.com (better not)
+- 📫 How to reach me ... sthabdn@hotmail.com (Please try)

 <!---
 BGithS/BGithS is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.